 Bankes Arms pub , South beach , Studland Bay – The pub has several plus points- outdoor seating with stunning views over the coast , veggie options, reasonable prices and it is situated right at the doorstep of the coast path to Old Harry Rocks.

 The Millside Restaurant ,Lyme Regis – We discovered this little gem purely by chance.
-Hidden in one of the pretty winding lanes of Lyme Regis, away from the beach with its typical food joints, The Millside has plenty of vegetarian options, shaded outdoor seating and friendly service.
+Hidden in one of the pretty winding lanes of Lyme Regis, away from the beach with its typical food joints.
+The Millside also has plenty of vegetarian options, shaded outdoor seating and friendly service.

 The Springhead , Sutton Poyntz – At a walking distance from our BnB , this pub is in a beautiful location by a duck pond.
 With a children’s play area , outdoor tables and more than 1 vegetarian main course to choose from , it is a nice place to stop for dinner.